-Ted Nienow started his business Wood ’n’ Things in the mid 80s.
-He made cattails out of wood and sold Pampas grass and other small wood decor items at local craft shows.
+Wood Wildflowers and many of our timeless designs have been around for almost 40 years.
+When Ted Nienow first started the business in 1985 (then called Wood ’n’ Things), he made wooden cattails and sold Pampas grass and other small wood decor items at local craft shows.

-As a boy, Nathaniel, Ted’s son, would accompany Ted at summer art shows.
-This is where Nathaniel learned the art of talking with people and listening to what others loved about the wood flowers and enjoying nature’s special beauty in their homes.
-At age 11, Nathaniel created his own mini-flower arrangements that he sold at craft shows for $2.
+As a boy, Nathaniel would accompany Ted at summer art shows to help set up the booth and keep his dad company for the weekend.
+It's at these craft shows when Nathaniel learned the art of talking with people and listening to what others loved about being able to showcase nature’s beauty in their homes.

 At age 8, Nathaniel started experimenting with his own designs and created thumb-size flower arrangements using his grandpa's wood lathe.
 These miniature creations featured tiny sprigs of dainty dried weeds and sold for $2.

 Growing up, Nathaniel worked in the wood shop with Ted throughout high school and even into college, assembled flowers after class to earn money for expenses.

 After graduating with a graphic design degree from Minnesota State University Moorhead and working at a design firm in California for a couple of years, Nathaniel realized how much he missed the Northwoods of Minnesota, and creating things with his hands in the shop.
 It turns out, sitting in front of the computer monitor all day long wasn't in his DNA.

 In 2005, he moved back to Minnesota to rejoin Ted in the wood shop and helped rebrand the business to Wood Wildflowers.
 The new name better captured what people loved most about the designs—the flowers.
 With the new focus, this is when Nathaniel's idea of creating large, premium flowers was born—first with the sunflower and then later the lily, lotus flower, daisy, and poinsettia.